jedazard/PRIMsrc/README.md

 =============
 PRIMsrc 0.6.3 requires R-3.0.2 (2013-09-25).
 It was built and tested under R-devel (2015-11-04 r69597) and Travis CI.

 Installation has been tested on Windows, Linux, OSX and Solaris platforms.
-See 'CRAN Package Check Results' [here](https://cran.r-project.org/web/checks/check_results_PRIMsrc.html).
+See [CRAN Package Check Results](https://cran.r-project.org/web/checks/check_results_PRIMsrc.html).

 =============
 Installation: